The History of Adult & Teen Challenge

-Sensing a need in the Greater Milwaukee community, the founders of our Adult & Teen Challenge programs began meeting in 1983.
+Sensing a need in the Midwest community, the founders of our Adult & Teen Challenge drug rehab and alcohol recovery programs began meeting in 1983.
 Led by the Holy Spirit, a faithful group of business leaders and ministers started our first adult residential program in 1989.

 Over the next five years, we raised enough funds to purchase an old nursing home facility – which became our Men’s Center of Hope.
-This residential facility became a significant building block for the growth of our Milwaukee programs.
+This residential facility became a significant building block for the growth of our low-cost drug rehab programs.

-In 2002, Adult & Teen Challenge of Wisconsin obtained the used car lot next door to our Men’s Center.
+In 2002, Great Lakes Adult & Teen Challenge obtained the used car lot next door to our Men’s Center.
 With this new addition, we began our Vehicle Donation Program, allowing our men the chance to learn marketable job skills.
 Car donations continue to help us raise operational income on a more consistent basis today.

-Our Adult & Teen Challenge Women’s Residential Program began in 1999 with the repurposing of the former New Life for Girls Home located in Waukesha, WI.
+Our Adult & Teen Challenge Women’s substance abuse treatment program began in 1999 with the repurposing of the former New Life for Girls Home located in Waukesha, WI.
 In 2001, a charitable donation by The Fleck Foundation provided us with a new building to house up to 30 women, giving us more space to grow.
 This new facility was named the Robby Dawson Home for Women.

 God’s plan is clear, and we continue to find ways to add bed space to our growing women’s ministry.

-Shortly after celebrating our 20th anniversary in 2003, Adult & Teen Challenge of Wisconsin worked with ministry development experts, BBS & Associates, to help guide our efforts and direct the long-term goals the Holy Spirit has placed on our hearts.
+Shortly after celebrating our 20th anniversary in 2003, Great Lakes Adult & Teen Challenge worked with ministry development experts, BBS & Associates, to help guide our efforts and direct the long-term goals the Holy Spirit has placed on our hearts.

-Our staff moved swiftly into action, improving all aspects of our adult residential rehabilitation programs over the next 10 years.
-Now nearing our 35th anniversary, we’ve received overwhelming support through financial gifts, donations, and most importantly prayer, which allowed us to open our Super Thrift Store in 2017.
-With this addition, we can provide work therapy training and skill development to our program participants.
+Our staff moved swiftly into action, improving all aspects of our adult residential Christian drug rehab and alcohol recovery programs over the next 10 years.
+Now nearing our 35th anniversary, we’ve received overwhelming support through financial gifts, donations–and most importantly prayer–which allowed us to open our Super Thrift Store in 2017.
+With this addition, we can provide work therapy training and skill development to our substance abuse treatment program participants.

-We ask that you please keep Adult & Teen Challenge in your prayers as the Holy Spirit directs our programs and ministries into the future.
+We ask that you please keep Great Lakes Adult & Teen Challenge in your prayers as the Holy Spirit directs our programs and ministries into the future.
 Your support means the world to us.